 Informal fourth tier – guidance

 To give services a bit more help, an informal fourth tier has been created.
-It's called 'guidance' and you can find it with the criteria on this website provides information, things to think about, samples of documents and links to further information, that help services meet the criteria (third tier).
+It's called 'guidance' and you can find it with the criteria on this website.
+Our guidance provides information, things to think about, samples of documents and links to further information to help services meet the criteria (third tier).